guilot/resume/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
+Please see the [CONTRIBUTING.md](./CONTRIBUTING.md) file for detailed guidelines on how to contribute.

 ## License